Bram-G/Employee-Tracker-TheSQL/README.md

 ## INSTALLATION
 Download files, open terminal in folder, run npm i, then run node index.js.

+link to Video showing how to use application: https://drive.google.com/file/d/1Fmk2J0fKHfmh0upP0UvqvdNaAbkOco1A/view

 ## USAGE
 This application can be used to organize and keep track of your companies roles and employees.